-This report considers gene modification for farmed animals with a focus on improving their welfare.
+This report considers gene modification for farmed animals with a focus on improving their welfare

 One of the biggest weaknesses of this intervention seems to be the potential for negative flow-through effects.
-For example, working on gene editing for farmed animals could make the occurrence of non-welfare focused gene editing likelier.
-There is also a potential for backlash, from both consumers who dislike gene modification in food and from those against gene editing in the animal ethics movement.
+For example, working on gene editing for farmed animals could make the occurrence of non-welfare focused gene editing more likely.
+There is also a potential for backlash, both from consumers who dislike gene modification in food and from those against gene editing in the animal ethics movement.
 Another weakness is high execution difficulty.
-As these interventions would be highly dependent on legislation and research, it could be that those working on the intervention would need to wait years for these to progress before being able to make significant positive difference.
+As these interventions would be highly dependent on legislation and research, it could be that those working on the intervention would need to wait years for these to progress before being able to make a significant positive difference.

 You can read the report to find out more about the strengths and weaknesses of gene modification focused on animal welfare, as well as what specific interventions we considered.